 1. A Good Year (2006/7.0)

-Filming locations: England (London), France (Provence)
+Filming locations: United Kingdom (London), France (Provence)

 A ruthless London banker inherits a vineyard in Provence.
 Intent on selling the property as quickly as possible, childhood memories and two beautiful women might jeopardize his plans.
 Directed by Ridley Scott (who also produced Thelma and Louise), this movie stars Russell Crowe and Marion Cotillard (from Midnight in Paris).